ARM-software/SDS-Framework/documentation/sds_interface.md

 # SDS Interface

-The SDSIO components offered flexible recorder and playback interfaces.
+The SDSIO components offer flexible recorder and playback interfaces.
 You may choose between these interface components that can be easily integrated into the target system:

 ```yml
   - component: SDS:IO:Socket                     # Socket Interface (Ethernet or WiFi)